-AOC: Do you feel like you have sacrificed something or missed out on anything because of your financial independence lifestyle?
+Do you feel like you’ve missed out on anything because of FIRE?

 REL: Actually, we have thrived in this financially independent lifestyle.
 We are both out-of-the-box thinkers and we like it that way.
 Our world has opened up in ways we could never had imagined when we first started our journey on the other side of conventional living.
 It has been an amazing ride.
 Everything in life has a trade-off, and we have made the best choice for us and love it!

-AOC: We want you to answer one of the questions you asked when you interviewed us: What is exhilarating beyond words, something you would never trade about your lifestyle to obtain “security?”
+Answer this question you asked us: What is exhilarating beyond words, something you would never trade to obtain “security?”

 REL: We are both very freedom oriented.
 Security is an illusion, and it has a price also.
 There are no guarantees in Life.
 Loved ones become ill, earthquakes and fires happen, car accidents or plane crashes seem to come out of the blue.
 Volcano eruptions can take a whole village down the side of the hills (We know, we lived in Guatemala for 7 years!)
 Friendships change, and what used to bring pleasure sometimes morphs into something new altogether.